tamulib-dc-labs/docs/docs/source/applications/avalon/api-batch-upload.rst

 ---------------------
 Push into Avalon
 ---------------------
-In the terminal, enter :code:`pyavalon upload-supplemental-files -i {pre or prod} -c {path to .csv file}`.
+In the terminal, enter :code:`pyavalon upload-supplemental-files -i {pre or prod} -c "{path to .csv file}"`.